-Any one of us could unknowingly carry one copy of a gene for myriads of medical conditions that we don't show symptons of or even have ourselves, and these would only be expressed in our offspring if our partner carried a matching gene.
+Any one of us could unknowingly carry the copy of a gene for myriads of medical conditions that we don't show symptoms of and these would only be expressed in our offspring if our partner carried a matching gene.
 This is the same with Cord 1 PRA Carriers; perfectly healthy but carrying one copy of the gene.

 However, as we have a DNA test available that can tell us each Dachshund's Cord1 PRA status, we can then avoid pairing two dogs that both carry a copy of this gene, making sure the puppies are never affected by the condition.